shivanisingh1919/Secure-go/README.md

 Steps to use this app:
-1.Install andoid studio latest version and do all the necessary set up 2.Open the folder java_src which add the files in it to the  below path: project_name\secure go\app\src\main\java\com\example\myproject 3.Add the folder named python_src at below path : project_name\app\src\main
+1.Install andoid studio latest version and do all the necessary set up 2.Open the folder at below path : project_name\secure go\app\src\main\java\com\example\myproject 3.Add the folder named python at below path : project_name\app\src\main
 4.Connect an android phone of SDK version 5 or above and run the app through android studio